arithapar78/power-tracker/DEVELOPER_BRIEF.md

 ├── power-calculator.js            ← Frontend watts estimation
 ├── backend-power-calculator.js    ← AI backend energy estimation
-├── ai-energy-database.js          ← AI model energy profiles (one file, not multiple) ├── data-migration.js              ← Storage migration utility
+├── ai-energy-database.js          ← AI model energy profiles (one file, not multiple) ├── prompt-optimizer.html / prompt-optimizer.js / prompt-optimizer.css  ← Standalone optimizer page
+├── filler-words-database.js       ← Complete list of all words, phrases, and patterns the optimizer removes (see Prompt Optimizer section for full contents).
+Exported as a JS object with named categories: PREAMBLES, FILLER_WORDS, VERBOSE_PHRASES (with replacements that use LESS tokens than the original word), POLITENESS, META_SETTERS, and PROTECTED_PATTERNS (words that must never be removed). prompt-optimizer.js imports and uses this file exclusively — no removal logic is hardcoded in the optimizer itself.
+├── data-migration.js              ← Storage migration utility
 ├── icon-16.png / icon-48.png / icon-128.png
 ```